AlibabaCloudDocs/ddos/intl.en-US/Pricing/Anti-DDoS Pro billing methods.md

 The following table lists the prices of an Anti-DDoS Pro instance based on different basic protection bandwidths when the default specifications are used.
 An Anti-DDoS Pro instance provides a standard function plan and an enhanced function plan.
 The prices vary based on the function plan.
 For more information about the standard function plan and the enhanced function plan, see [Function plan](/intl.en-US/Pricing/Function plan.md).

-**Note:** If the protection bandwidths listed in the following table cannot meet your business needs, [submit a ticket](https://workorder-intl.console.aliyun.com/?#/ticket/add/?productId=80).
+**Note:** If the protection bandwidths listed in the following table cannot meet your business needs, [ticket](https://workorder-intl.console.aliyun.com/?#/ticket/add/?productId=80).

 |Basic protection bandwidth|Line|Price \(standard function plan\)|Price \(enhanced function plan\)|
 |--------------------------|----|--------------------------------|--------------------------------|